crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 Remember those four problems?
 Here's how async addresses each one:

 1. **No More Slot Starvation**: Fibers are created on-demand and destroyed immediately.
 No fixed worker pools.
-2. **Shared Resources**: One process with a few pooled database connections can handle thousands of conversations.
+2. **Shared Resources**: One process with a correctly sized database pool can handle thousands of mostly-waiting conversations.
 3. **Improved Performance**: 20x faster to create, 10x faster to switch, 15x less scheduling overhead (synthetic upper bound).
 4. **Massively Improved Scalability**: 10,000+ concurrent fibers?
 No problem.
 The OS doesn't even know they exist.